arangodb/arangojs/README.md

 ### Unix domain sockets

-If you want to use Unix domain sockets, you need to install the `undici` module, which is an optional dependency of arangojs.
+If you want to use Unix domain sockets, you need to install the `undici` module, which is an optional peer dependency of arangojs.

 ```sh
 npm install --save undici